Dumbo (soundtrack)

 Dumbo (Original Motion Picture Soundtrack) is the soundtrack to the 2019 film Dumbo directed by Tim Burton, which is a live-action adaptation and reimagining of Walt Disney's 1941 film of the same name.
-The film's soundtrack featured musical score composed by Danny Elfman and songs from the original film.
+The film's soundtrack features musical score composed by Danny Elfman and songs from the original film.
 The album was released through Walt Disney Records digitally on March 29, 2019 and physically on April 26.

 Background

 Burton's norm composer Danny Elfman assigned to score music for Dumbo.
 Despite his norm practice of writing the score during production and post-production, Elfman wrote a musical piece even before the production began and did not read the script.
 Instead, he thought of an idea of a baby elephant and his mother being separated, with the theme being "something innocent and sweet and sad", he wrote the particular piece with 20 minutes and made a demo of it.
 During post-production, Burton found his demo music and eventually discovered that the piece suited the film resulting in the cue being unchanged and served as the main theme.
 He deciphered it as a combination of bittersweet music being frivolous and light as well as more triumphant and grandeur.
 For the film, Elfman had recorded source music—a process he was doing for the first time—for the circus and its clowns.
 Despite focusing on a dramatic music, Elfman's liking to circus and carnivals felt that it added color and flavor to the score.
 The score pays homage to Frank Churchill and Oliver Wallace's music from the original film.

 The original film's song "Baby Mine" had two versions—the first being performed in the film by Sharon Rooney, who played Miss Atlantis, and the end-credits version performed by Arcade Fire.
 Norwegian singer Aurora also covered the song for the film's trailer, though it was not featured in the actual film.
 Instrumental versions of the songs "Casey Junior", "When I See an Elephant Fly", and "Pink Elephants on Parade" from the original Dumbo are also included in the 2019 film.